Reviews You Can Rely On

 Credit: Rachael Lamore

-One drawback to the included accessories is the lack of a mini motorized brush roller.
-We like, for example, the mini motorized Hair Screw roller accessory that comes with Dyson products because it works so well at agitating upholstery on couches and pet beds.
+One thing that's missing from the tool kit is a mini motorized brush roller.
+We like this accessory because it works so well at agitating upholstery on couches and pet beds.

 Battery